g0rd/FirstAssignment/README.md

-This is the second assignment for Data Visualization class 2015.
+This is the fifth assignment for Data Visualization class 2015.

-It includes css style sheet and javascript code for a personal website for me.
+It includes refactoring of javascript code and google visualization for FRED data.

+I have not created a separate repo because I want to continue a gradual progress in the same repo.

 Author: Rutwij Devashrayee